vrinda-cmd/maven-test/Readme.md

-Animation.feature has step definition Animation.java and Screens are hide_showAnimationScreen, ViewFlipScreen App.feature has step definition App.java and Screens are  display_options, SearchScreen Media.feature has step definition Media.java and Screens are MediaPlayerScreen, MediaProjectionScreen
+Animation.feature has step definition Animation.java and Screens are hide_showAnimationScreen, ViewFlipScreen App.feature has step definition App.java and Screens are  display_options, SearchScreen Media.feature has step definition Media.java and Screens are MediaPlayerScreen, MediaProjectionScreen Text.feature has step definition text.java and Screen is LogTextBoxScreen

 To run this code: we have to run the RunnerClass.java file or run with testNg.xml

-ExtentReports will be generated once we run the project and if there will be any error or failure then it will store the screenshot in the project folder.
+ExtentReports will be generated once we run the project and if there will be any error or failure then it will store the screenshot in the Screenshots folder.

 By- Vrinda Sharma